Protective conductor resistance test devices

 View product

-How to find the right protective conductor resistance tester.
+How to find the suitable protective conductor resistance test device.

-There are many protective conductor resistance testers available on the market, and the number of configurable features is overwhelming.
+The number of protective earth resistance test devices available on the market is large, and the quantity of configurable features is overwhelming.

-If you device under test run protective conductor tests with AC or DC on your device under test , a single test device is a good choice.
-It only contains the one test method protective conductor resistance."
+If you only wish to run protective conductor tests with AC or DC on your device under test, a single test device is highly recommended.
+It contains only the "protective conductor resistance" test method.

-If the device under test requires a more comprehensive safety and functional check, we recommend our multifunction testers.
+If the device under test also requires a more comprehensive safety and function check, we recommend our multifunction test devices.

 Individual test devices

-Single protective earth resistance testers are ideal for applications where only the protective earth resistance test is protective earth resistance test .
+Single protective earth resistance test devices are ideal for applications where only the protective earth resistance test is required.

 • Suitable for: